Community Resiliency Model

 Pediatric fellows training in a child maltreatment program

 Secondary Traumatic Stress (STS) Prevention & Intervention Programs topic area was added in 2024.
 Ginny Sprang, PhD, was the topic expert and was involved in identifying and rating any of the programs with an original load date in 2024 (as found on the bottom of the program's page on the CEBC) or others loaded earlier and added to this topic area when it launched.
-For any programs loaded after 2024, Dr. Sprang was not involved in identifying or rating them.
+The topic area has grown over the years and any programs added since 2024 were identified by CEBC staff, the Scientific Panel, and/or the Advisory Committee.
+For these programs, Dr. Sprang was not involved in identifying or rating them.